This activity is about calculating upper and lower bounds.

 Example 2:

-The distance is measured to the nearest centimetre and the time to the nearest tenth of a second.
+The distance is measured to the nearest cm and the time to the nearest tenth of a second.

-Find the greatest and least possible speeds of the sprinter.
+Find the fastest and slowest possible speeds of the sprinter.

 Answer: